“Our anxiety does not empty tomorrow of its sorrows, but only empties today of its strength.”

 I will shamelessly admit that I’m a recovering worrier.
 Over the years, however, I discovered a way to overcome worry when it comes knocking on the door of my mind.

-Here are three steps that will enable you give worry an atomic knee drop:
+Here are three steps that will enable you to give worry an atomic knee drop:

 1) Humble yourself under God’s mighty hand.